 1848 by S.B.Gabriel, tower altered by P Hartland Thomas 1939.
 In use

 Mission church, presumably "the-Less" to Windmill Hill.
 The building survived in 2000, much altered but with several recognisable features as a car workshop/garage in Marmaduke Street.
 The building was converted into housing 2016-17. the pointed windows are not original.

 1873-5 by J.Bevan.
 Now used as Elmgrove community centre.
-Some minor internal alterations.
+Some internal alterations.
+Church services held most Sundays.

 1953-6 by J.M.Meredith, replacing blitzed church of 1870-95 by W.V.Gough of which the tower (completed 1931-3 by A.R.Gough) survives.
 In use